COVID-19 and Managing Asthma and Allergies at School

 Yes, school staff should be trained on the signs and symptoms of COVID-19.
 They should know what to do if they suspect that they have symptoms or if a student develops symptoms while at school.
 Training for staff will vary by school district.
 Parents should feel free to contact their school district or administrator to discuss how staff is trained and to ask about the district’s procedure if a case of COVID-19 is suspected or confirmed.

-How should schools handle food service during COVID-19?
+How should schools handle food service and COVID-19?

 The CDC offers recommendations for school nutrition staff, teachers, building managers and custodial staff to reduce the risk of spreading COVID-19 during mealtimes.
 These include: